betidestudio/EIKDocs-Raw/Getting Started/Example Project.md

-!!!warning
+!!!danger Important Note
-This example project is being made better for version 3 and will be released soon.
+This example project is for versions older than 3.2.0.
+If you are using a newer version, Example Content is already included in the plugin.
+You can find it in the `EIK_ExampleContent` folder in the `Content` folder of the plugin.
 !!!

 The example project can be downloaded from the link below ->